 This Reference Guide describes the six fitness areas tested by the PFT.
-Following each description are tables that display the data collection requirements and performance standards (i.e., HFZs) by age and gender.
+Following each description are tables that display the data collection requirements, the performance standards (i.e., HFZs) by age and gender, and, if available, the formulas used to generate the scores.